Shane Warne: Return to cricket and beyond 600 Test wickets (2004–2006)

 Warne returned to competitive cricket following his ban in February 2004.
 In March, in the first Test of a three-Test series against Sri Lanka in Galle, he became the second cricketer after Courtney Walsh to take 500 Test wickets.
 Warne took five wickets in each innings of the first and second Tests, and a further six wickets in the third Test, and was named the player of the series.

 In 2004 Sri Lanka toured Australia for a mid-year return series in Darwin and Cairns.
 Warne took 10 wickets at 28 runs in the series.

 On 15 October 2004, during the second Test of Australia's series against India at Chennai, he broke the record for most career wickets in Test cricket.
 Warne's dismissal of Irfan Pathan, who was caught at slip by Matthew Hayden, saw him overtake his Sri Lankan rival Muttiah Muralidaran with 533 wickets.
 Muralidaran, who was injured at the time, had taken the record from Courtney Walsh five months earlier.
 Australia won the series 2–1; it was Australia's first series win in India since 1969.
 Warne's 14 wickets at an average of 30.07 was an improvement on his previous performances in India, when in six Tests he took 20 wickets at an average of 52 runs each.
 For his performances in 2004, the ICC named him in the World Test XI.

 Warne took 11 wickets at 23.27 against the touring New Zealanders to start the 2004–05 home summer as Australia won the two-Test series 2–0.
-Warne led the wicket-taking of both sides, ahead of Daniel Vettori.
+Warne led the wicket-taking of both teams, ahead of Daniel Vettori.
 Pakistan then toured, and Warne took 14 wickets at 28.71 as Australia completed a 3–0 sweep.

 Australia then embarked on a return tour of New Zealand where they won the three-Test series 2–0.
 Warne bowled his way to 17 wickets through the series at an average of 22 runs per wicket.